loggar/ng/ng-book/conversion/hybrid/README.md

-# ng-book 2: ng1/ng2 hybrid example app
+# ng-practice: ng1/ng2 hybrid example app

 > This project shows how to create a hybrid ng1/ng2 app